splunk/public-o11y-docs/slo/create-slo.rst

         * - Filters
           - ...

     #.
-If you want to create an SLO for a metric, enter the following fields
+If you want to create an SLO for a metric, enter the following fields:

        .. list-table::
         :header-rows: 1